 2) Respect Their Boundaries

 If the person seems uncomfortable discussing their past relationships, respect their boundaries and change the subject.
-They may not be ready to share, or they may simply prefer to keep their personal life private.
+They may not be ready to share or simply prefer to keep their personal life private.

 3) Keep the Conversation Balanced

-Ensure that you’re also sharing your own experiences and not solely focusing on the other person’s past relationships.
+Ensure you’re also sharing your experiences and not solely focusing on the other person’s past relationships.
 This helps create a more balanced and comfortable conversation.

 4) Avoid Comparing Past Relationships